IT’S YOUR COAST AND THERE’S NO PLACE LIKE IT.

 A native of North Carolina, she came to Georgia in 1998 as managing editor for the Columbus Ledger-Enquirer.
 The news staff won the Georgia Associated Press Freedom of Information Award in 2005 for its coverage and ensuing state Supreme Court litigation of a case involving the shooting after an unarmed Black man by a law enforcement officer.

 From November 2005 until May 2020, Susan served as executive editor of the Savannah Morning News.
 During her time there, she supervised news content, staffing and budgets for Coastal Georgia’s largest daily newspaper and several weekly newspapers, along with other monthly and special publications.
 The paper was named best in the state 6 of 7 years under her leadership.

-She is on the board of the Georgia Press Educational Foundation, is a lapsed Georgia Master Gardener, and loves to kayak the marshes and rivers along the coast.
+She is the owner of Catron Content Services, a board member of the Georgia Press Educational Foundation, a lapsed Georgia Master Gardener, and loves to kayak the marshes and rivers along the coast.

 Laura Corley is an investigative reporter who has covered public safety, government, business and education in her home state of Georgia since 2014.

 At The (Macon) Telegraph, Laura used open records requests to shine light on the shadows of police misconduct, government salaries, suspicious political connections and more.

 Her bylines also have appeared in The Douglas County Sentinel, The Atlanta Journal-Constitution and Georgia Public Broadcasting.